oshashera/Academia-Vault-M2-/🌳 Stage ECOBIO/📝 Rapport ?/🔴 Rédac m&m.md

 Disclaimer : This part is both the Materials and Methods of this internship as well as being a result in itself, since the proposed methodology developped here is a result and could be employed and derived for other contexts
-## 1) Species management
+## 1) Plant list creation
 #### 1.1) Récupération de relevés des sp végétales dans parcelles de la zone étudiée
 I have retrieved 3 spreadsheet files detailing vegetation surveys in the Brittany region in 2023 for the following 4 land-uses: Hedges, forests, crops and grasslands.
 The data I thus had at my disposal was : 50 forest land plots, 77 crop land plots, 122 grassland land plots and 135 hedgerows land plots.
 All abundances have been expressed as percentages.